-Solution: Kleinfelder is delivering on this long-term contract at the Hanford Site to provide materials testing services for the construction of the new nuclear-level WTP.
-Kleinfelder established a fully operational, on-site construction materials testing laboratory that is fully compliant with Kleinfelder’s Nuclear Quality Assurance (NQA) Program.
-Furthermore, all equipment is calibrated under an equivalent NQA program.
+Under a long-term, onsite contract, Kleinfelder is providing materials testing services for the construction of the new nuclear-level plant.
+Kleinfelder’s onsite, fully operational construction materials testing laboratory is fully compliant with Kleinfelder’s Nuclear Quality Assurance (NQA) Program, and all equipment is calibrated under an equivalent NQA program.
+Kleinfelder supports construction activities with thorough and timely materials analyses.
+Quality controls and quality assurance procedures have helped minimize scope and costs, while supporting the project schedule.

-Project Results: Working on site, Kleinfelder’s multi-facted, talented project team is efficiently providing a full range of construction materials testing services to support completion of the WTP's construction by 2016, which is critical to the mission of the Department’s Office of Environmental Management.
+As a member of the Hanford Site cleanup team, Kleinfelder’s multi-faceted, talented professionals continue to provide a full range of nuclear quality construction materials testing services to support completion of plant construction by 2016 – a date critical to the mission of the DOE’s Office of Environmental Management.